 It is a natural process that all developing children go through, but it may sometimes be a difficult time for mother and baby.

 The weaning process is different for everyone.
-While breast milk is better for most, there are mothers who cannot breast feed for various reasons.
+While breast milk is better for most, there are mothers who cannot or choose not to breastfeed for various reasons.
 If your baby is already purely bottle fed, you can still follow most of these tips for weaning from milk formula feeds to solids.